Olive Oil vs. Avocado Oil: A Breakdown Of Each + Which Is Healthier

 What is avocado oil?

-"Similar to olive oil, avocado oil is high in monounsaturated fats, low in saturated fat, and contains moderate amounts of vitamin E," registered dietitian Mascha Davis, R.D., MPH, previously told mbg.
-It's also high in antioxidants and carotenoids, which help to lower inflammation and support eye health, respectively.
+Avocado oil is also very healthy.
+"Similar to olive oil, avocado oil is high in monounsaturated fats and low in saturated fat," registered dietitian Mascha Davis, R.D., MPH, previously told mbg.
+It's also high in antioxidants and carotenoids, which help to lower inflammation and support eye health5, respectively.
+Like olive oil, avocado oil can also be nourishing for the skin and hair thanks to its fatty acids6.

-Here's a more comprehensive nutritional breakdown of 1 tablespoon of avocado oil, according to the USDA:
+Here's a more comprehensive nutritional breakdown of 1 tablespoon of avocado oil7, according to the USDA:

 - Calories: 124